If you are a houseplant owner maybe you have experienced a sticky substance on your plants or plants with sticky leaves.

 Cause of Sticky on House Plant Leaves

 Too often people only look at the top leaves.
-Take a look at the underside of the leaves and on the stems for slight bumps of tan, black or brown color.
+Check plants by looking at the underside of the leaves and on the stems for slight bumps of tan, black or brown color with a waxy coating.

-Scale insects hide in out of the way places and out of sight where they can be left alone.
+You’ll find infested plants with scale insects or cottony masses of mealybugs hiding in out of the way places and out of sight where they can be left alone.

 Sticky Leaves Treatment – Controlling Scale

-Usually a safe horticultural oil will do the trick.
-A word or warning – When applying any chemical, indoors or outdoors, do it carefully and follow the label exactly.
+- Add a safe horticultural oil will do the trick.
+A word or warning – When applying any chemical, indoors or outdoors, do it carefully and follow the label directions exactly.

 Before attempting to handle the pest issue check with your local nursery or garden center – and remember … FOLLOW THE LABEL.

-Controlling with a spray indoors, especially in public areas adds an additional risk.
-Many interior plantscaping companies control scale and other pest problem with systemic chemicals.
+Pest control with a spray indoors, especially in public areas adds an additional risk.
+Many interior plantscaping companies control plant scale and other pest problems with systemic insecticide chemicals.